Keynotes

 Leveraging local restaurant partnerships: Our reimagined visiting restaurant program has transformed two of our retail locations into dynamic dining experiences.
 By partnering with local restaurants to create rotating food stations, we have increased culinary variety and excitement for students.
 This year, we expanded our program to include 12 local restaurants, with five of them serving daily across our locations.
 We’ll discuss how these partnerships not only enhanced student satisfaction but also resulted in labor savings, creating a win-win situation for students and the campus community as well as our operational efficiency.

-Nourishing Campus Communities: Connecting Dietetics, Students, and University Dining
+Nourishing Campus Communities: Connecting Dietetics, Students, and University Dining (GE)

 Alyssa Reidhead